 Please note that in order to distinguish two campaigns’ results compared, the following shade code was used.
-The lighter bar colour was used to represent 2017 results and darker for 2018 results.
+The lightest bar colour was used to represent 2017 results, mid for 2018 results and darkest for 2019 results.
 The example is presented in Figure 1.

 Fig. 1.
 Year to year comparison shades codes